Layout Geometry: The NSTextContainer Class

 NSTextContainer object defines the area on a page in which the Cocoa text system lays out text.
 By default, a text container defines a simple, rectangular area, but you can create subclasses that define areas with any geometrical shape, including regions with holes around which text flows.

 NSTextContainer provides one of the four primary text objects in the Cocoa text system.
 Text containers work with text storage objects, layout managers, and text views to store, lay out, and display attributed text strings.
 In particular, a text container works directly with a layout manager, which uses an

-NSTypesetter object to generate line-fragment rectangles in which to place glyphs (character shapes), as described in Line Fragment Generation in Text Layout Programming Guide
+NSTypesetter object to generate line-fragment rectangles in which to place glyphs (character shapes), as described in Line Fragment Generation

 When the typesetter generates line fragments, the text container is particularly concerned with the direction in which text layout proceeds.
 There are two aspects to layout direction: line sweep and line movement.
 Line sweep is the direction in which the system lays out glyphs within lines.
 Line movement is the direction in which the system lays out lines upon the page.
 The typesetter object determines these parameters and passes them as constant values to the text container.
 Both line sweep and line movement can proceed from left to right, right to left, top to bottom, and bottom to top.
 In addition, the typesetter can specify no line movement.